CogStack/CogStack-Pipeline/docs/examples/index.md

 partitioner.timeStampColumnName = cog_update_time
 ```

-Apart from data partitioning, it can be useful to set up the scheduler -- the following line corresponds to the scheduler configuration:
+Apart from data partitioning, although optional, it can be sometimes useful to set up the scheduler -- the following line corresponds to the scheduler configuration:
 ```properties
 scheduler.useScheduling = false
 ```